AndrewZuo01/MovieGallery/README.md

 # MovieGallery
-(Rebuilding from school repository, setting license, plan on 12/20/2022)
+(Rebuild and update from school repository, setting license, plan on 12/20/2022)